 A bottle of local wine with dinner; for stays of two or more nights, a picnic basket or a bottle of local sparkling wine (choose before arrival)

 11am (but flexible, depending on arrivals).
 Check-in, from 2pm.

-Pets unfortunately cannot be accommodated (the owners already have two dogs and a cat!).
+Pets unfortunately cannot be accommodated (the owners already have two dogs and four cats!).

 At the hotel

-Lovely gardens, swimming pool, conservatory, free WiFi in the main house.
-In rooms, flatscreen satellite TV, DVD player, embroidered bedlinen, bathrobes, slippers, hairdryer, tea/coffee tray.
+Lovely gardens, swimming pool, conservatory, free WiFi throughout.
+In rooms, flatscreen satellite TV, embroidered bedlinen, bathrobes, slippers, hairdryer, tea/coffee tray.
 Bathrooms have underfloor heating and luxe, locally made bath products.
 The Luxury Rooms and Honeymoon Suite have a romantic fireplace too.